LomNtetha/fraudDetection/README.md

   ```
   heroku open
   ```
+In this stage the project will fail to open becuase it is not yet configuration process are not yet done

  To use postgresql on heroku we must ensure that postgresql is availble on our heroku oddons

  - run the command below , it will list oddons available including heroku-postgresql